BigJk/gomars/README.md

 ## todo

 + Adding org and end
++ Fixing PSpace (implemented but not fully working yet)
 + Adding a parser (currently only "compiled" warriors will work)
 + Finishing MultiMARS for multi-core support